ninapatafi/youdress/README.md

 ![Mockup 1](readme-images/MOCKUP_1.png)

-List the functionality that your app will include.
-These can be written as user stories or descriptions with related details.
-Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

 Dress up doll Widget

--Provide base customizable dress up doll avatar widget, that can be toggled/hidden so as to allow user to focus on selecting items for purchase
+- Provide base customizable dress up doll avatar widget, that can be toggled/hidden so as to allow user to focus on selecting items for purchase
--Provide category-specific layered outfit item SVG's on a dress up doll model that are put on/swapped/re-coloured/taken off by user inputs, which in-turn filter clothing items/products
+- Provide category-specific layered outfit item SVG's on a dress up doll model that are put on/swapped/re-coloured/taken off by user inputs, which in-turn filter clothing items/products
--Dress up doll should persist from page to page and outfit information stored so user does not lose their outfit by navigating the website
+- Dress up doll should persist from page to page and outfit information stored so user does not lose their outfit by navigating the website

 Products Filter

--User may filter products by using dress up doll, or by manually selecting sidebar product filters i.e. dresses + maxi + yellow + under $15
+- User may filter products by using dress up doll, or by manually selecting sidebar product filters i.e. dresses + maxi + yellow + under $15

 Products Display

--Sorting feature so users may sort products by popularity/newness/price high to low/price low to high -Buttons on each product card allow users to instantly add to cart, favourite, and put item-type on dress up doll -Clicking product should bring up module/page of extra product information, as well as display add to cart & favourite buttons.
+- Sorting feature so users may sort products by popularity/newness/price high to low/price low to high
+- Buttons on each product card allow users to instantly add to cart, favourite, and put item-type on dress up doll
+- Clicking product should bring up module/page of extra product information, as well as display add to cart & favourite buttons.

 Page Navigation & Search Feature

--Nav bar will have logo link to homepage
+- Nav bar will have logo link to homepage
 - New button will link to New Products Page
-- Sale button will link to Sale Products Page -Categories page will link to Categories Page
+- Sale button will link to Sale Products Page
+- Categories page will link to Categories Page
 - Heart Icon will link to user Favourites Page
-  -user icon will link to either
+- user icon will link to either
-  -logged in profile
+  - logged in profile
-  -option to sign up
+  - option to sign up/log in
-  -search button will expand and allow user to search product tags -shopping cart icon will link Shopping Cart Page
+- search button will expand and allow user to search product tags
+- shopping cart icon will link Shopping Cart Page

 Pages

--New/Sale/Category will filter products
+- New/Sale/Category will filter products
--Favourites will filter saved products
+- Favourites will filter saved products
--Shopping Cart will filter shopping cart purchases
+- Shopping Cart will filter shopping cart purchases

 ## Implementation